rad15f/Hackaton_Research_Papers_Multilabel_Classfication/README.md

 3. Run the code

 ## Summary
-Classification research papers with NLP using state of the art pretrained models (huggingface) and building a neural network layer on top of it to customize the pretrained model to our classification problem using Pytroch.
+Classification research papers topics with NLP using state of the art pretrained models (huggingface) and building a neural network layer on top of it to customize the pretrained model to our classification problem using Pytroch.

 ## Hackaton